Spain says will protect fishermen in disputed Gibraltar waters

 Britain on Thursday accused Spanish navy and customs ships of making what it called "provocative incursions" into waters around Gibraltar, a peninsula in southern Spain ceded to the British in 1713 and long claimed by Spain.

-Spanish Foreign Minister Jose Manuel Garcia-Margallo told Cadena Ser radio: "There was an incident.
+Spanish Foreign Minister Jose Manuel Garcia-Margallo told Cadena Sur radio: "There was an incident.
 One of our patrols stopped an unidentified boat in disputed waters which we consider Spanish.

 "What we said was that our fishermen are going to carry on fishing.
 They are going to fish, they have fished all their lives, and they are going to be protected by the Civil Guard."